lfedgeai/AegisEdgeAI/hybrid-cloud-poc/python-app-demo/RENEWAL-BLIP-DEMO.md

 ## Prerequisites

-- SPIRE Server and Agent binaries built (or use the test_complete.sh script)
+- SPIRE Server and Agent binaries built (or use the test_agents.sh script)
 - Python 3 with `spiffe` library installed: `pip install spiffe`
 - TPM Plugin Server (if using Unified-Identity features)
 - Keylime Verifier and Agent (if using Unified-Identity features)